-Amy has more than 20 years of experience on a variety of civil litigation matters.
-She has represented manufacturers, sellers, designers and contractors in defense of product liability and toxic tort claims, including claims involving exposures to asbestos, silica and lead.
-Amy has deep experience with motions practice, experts and matters involving complex discovery challenges.
-She also has experience in business and commercial contract disputes, general liability matters, insurance disputes and construction matters.
+Amy has more than 20 years of experience in a variety of civil litigation matters.
+She has represented manufacturers, sellers, designers and contractors in defense of product liability and toxic tort claims, including claims involving exposures to asbestos, silica, coal tar and lead.

-Prior to joining Litchfield Cavo LLP, Amy practiced at both a regional firm and a large international law firm, where she gained diverse experience on large e-discovery projects, appellate matters and government investigations, in addition to general liability and product liability matters.
+Amy has represented clients in commercial business contract and insurance disputes, general liability and construction matters.
+Prior to joining Litchfield Cavo LLP, Amy practiced at both a regional firm and a large international law firm, where she gained experience with large e-discovery projects, appellate matters and government investigations.

 - Obtained summary judgment in favor of corporate client on lack of successor liability; the case involved precluding imposition on the client of extensive historic asbestos and employer liabilities of alleged predecessor company.